-However, while the Pre-Trial Chamber decided that there was sufficient evidence that crimes may have been committed in Afghanistan, and that the statutory criteria for admissibility of ‘complementarity’ and ‘gravity’ were satisfied, it held that an investigation ‘at this stage would not serve the interest of justice.’
+Despite the ICC Prosecutor (Fatou Bensouda) having submitted over 20,000 pages of documentation to the Pre-Trial Chamber in support of her request to open a formal investigation into alleged ‘crimes against humanity’ and ‘war crimes’ in Afghanistan over the last 15 years, the Pre-Trial Chamber of the International Criminal Court (ICC) unanimously rejected the ICC Prosecutor’s request on 12 April 2019.
+While the Pre-Trial Chamber decided that there was sufficient evidence that crimes may have been committed in Afghanistan, and that the statutory criteria for admissibility of ‘complementarity’ and ‘gravity’ were satisfied, it held that an investigation ‘at this stage would not serve the interest of justice’ (italics added).
 According the Chamber, the Prosecutor should only investigate situations where ‘the prospects for successful and meaningful investigations are serious and substantive.’
 Citing ‘instability on the ground’, the ‘lack of cooperation of relevant parties’ and the Court’s ‘limited resources’, the Chamber decided that make ‘the prospects for a successful investigation and prosecution extremely limited.’

 The reference to ‘changes in the political landscape’ and ‘lack of cooperation’ would seem to refer to the United States’ attacks on the ICC’s credibility and refusal to cooperate in any way with the ICC.
 It is surely no coincidence that this unanimous rejection of the Prosecutor’s request comes shortly after the United States revoked the ICC Prosecutor’s entry visa into the United States, as part of the US Administration’s overall strategy of non-cooperation with the ICC.
 (The United States is not a member of the ICC; although it fully participated in the negotiations to set up the ICC in 2002, it decided ultimately not to ratify the Statute of Rome because it felt that the scope of the ICC was too wide and there were too may risks of abuse of power).